 Welcome to Brock!
-As an incoming graduate student in a year like no other, we want you to know that we are ready to support your Brock experience and success.
+As an incoming graduate student, we are ready to support your Brock experience and success.

-BU4U is a series of online orientation experiences that will provide you with personalized support, from your transition to Brock in the summer and throughout your first year as a graduate student.
+Orientation at Brock is a series of online orientation experiences that will provide you with personalized support, from your transition to graduate studies in the summer and throughout your first year as a graduate student.

 Be ready to experience...

 Opportunities to meet other incoming students and receive guidance to help you feel connected to one another, your academics, and your community at Brock and Niagara.